-The ability of the Company to develop the Dumont Nickel-Cobalt Project and fully exploit the Beta-Hunt Mine and Reed Mine, along with the future profitability of the Company, is directly related to the market price of nickel, gold and copper, each of which is sold in an active global market and traded on commodity exchanges.
+The ability of the Company to develop the Dumont Nickel-Cobalt Project and fully exploit the Beta-Hunt Mine, along with the future profitability of the Company, is directly related to the market price of nickel, gold and copper, each of which is sold in an active global market and traded on commodity exchanges.
 These prices (i) are subject to significant fluctuations and are affected by many factors, including actual and expected macroeconomic and political conditions, levels of supply and demand, the availability and costs of substitutes, inventory levels, investments by commodity funds and other actions of participants in the commodity markets, and (ii) have fluctuated widely, particularly in recent years.
 Consequently, the economic viability of any of RNC's projects cannot be accurately predicted and may be adversely affected by fluctuations in these commodity prices.
+Future price declines could cause the future development and exploitation of the Company's properties to be impracticable or uneconomical.

-Increased Availability of Alternative Nickel Sources or Substitution of Nickel from End Use Applications Could Adversely Affect the Company's Nickel Project stainless steel may partially shift from stainless steel with high nickel content to stainless steels with either lower nickel content or no nickel content, which would adversely affect demand for nickel.
+Increased Availability of Alternative Nickel Sources or Substitution of Nickel from End Use Applications Could Adversely Affect the Company's Nickel Project

 Demand for primary nickel may be negatively affected by the direct substitution of primary nickel with other materials in current applications.
-In response to high nickel prices or other factors, producers and consumers of
+In response to high nickel prices or other factors, producers and consumers of stainless steel may partially shift from stainless steel with high nickel content to stainless steels with either lower nickel content or no nickel content, which would adversely affect demand for nickel.